Azure/azure-rest-api-specs/documentation/sdkautomation/sdk_customization.md

   "type": "object",
   "properties": {
     "packageName": {
-      // The package name
+      // The package name.
+May be skipped if sdk automation don't know the info yet.
       "type": "string"
     },
     "artifacts": {
-      // List of artifact's path
+      // List of artifact's path.
+May be skipped if sdk automation don't know the info yet.
       "type": "array",
       "items": {
         "type": "string"